kkrt-labs/kakarot/docs/general/kakarot_components.md

 }
 ```

-Currently, Kakarot uses an external ERC0 contract for storing the balances and
+Currently, Kakarot uses an external regular Starknet ERC20 contract for storing
-consequently only the three other fields are stored in the corresponding
+the balances and consequently only the three other fields are stored in the
-Starknet contracts.
+corresponding Starknet contracts.
+Though it doesn't bring any change from the
+Kakarot point of view, it would allow Kakarot within Starknet to use Starknet
+ETH (or STRK) as native token, removing the need for bridging it.

 ### Contract Accounts